JoelDreaver/modularsamples/content/samples/PD/Roland-SH-2/index.md

 ---
 date: 2021-01-20
 img: sh2.jpg
 categories:
-- "Public Domain"
+- Public Domain
-Formats: EXS24, Kontakt
+Formats: ''
-summary: Analogue Monosynth
+summary: Analogue Monosynth.
+EXS24, Kontakt 1gb
 Title: Roland SH-2

 ---
 The Roland SH-2 is a simple analogue monosynth from the late 70's.
 This collection is a recording of 22 patches from the SH-2.

 -  **Patches**: 22